0xhaggis/Imperva_gzip_bypass/README.md

 # Imperva Web Application Firewall (WAF) POST Request Bypass
-Imperva Cloud WAF __OTHER_AFFECTED_PRODUCTS__ is vulnerable to a bypass that allows attackers to evade WAF rules when sending malicious HTTP POST payloads, such as log4j exploits, SQL injection, command execution, directory traversal, XXE, etc.
+Imperva Cloud WAF was vulnerable to a bypass that allows attackers to evade WAF rules when sending malicious HTTP POST payloads, such as log4j exploits, SQL injection, command execution, directory traversal, XXE, etc.

 ## Remediation
-All customers of Cloud WAF are automatically patched as of __INSERT_PATCH_DATE__.
-* Talk about __OTHER_AFFECTED_PRODUCTS__ before going live.
+The Imperva team took this very seriously from the minute it was reported to them, and they turned around a global fix in just a few days.
+Kudos.
+All customers of Cloud WAF are automatically patched as of December 22, 2021.
+Imperva were great to work with and clearly have a mature, skilled, and capable security team.

 ## To Exploit It
 Add the header `Content-Encoding: gzip` to HTTP POST requests.
 Leave POST data as-is.
 Don't encode it.
 So long as the first four bytes of the `Content-Encoding` header are `gzip`, no WAF rules will be applied to POST requests.